 Spinal injuries also may be described as “complete” when the communication of nerve impulses are completely interrupted below the level of injury, or “incomplete” when some fibers remain intact, allowing some movement and/or sensation below the level of injury.
 Like many other rehabilitation providers, Madonna uses the ASIA scale to help set functional goals based on the injury level.

-A final group of individuals who are included with other spinal cord injurie patients include those with musculo-skelatal disease of the spine with associated nerve impingement.
+A final group of individuals who are included with "other spinal cord injury" include those with musculo-skelatal disease of the spine with associated nerve impingement.
 These conditions are often seen in rehabilitation hospitals after a patient undergoes a surgical procedure called a laminectomy.
-These patients are referred to as “Other SCI.”

 Madonna is one of the region's only rehabilitation hospitals that serves patients with SCI who are ventilator-dependent.
 Madonna has an excellent track record for ventilator weaning, but also provides very effective programming for persons with high-level quadriplegia for whom ventilator weaning is not feasible.

 Madonna serves patients with SCI from multiple states, including Missouri, Iowa and Kansas.
-In fact, 51.5% of the patients admitted to Madonna’s inpatient SCI Program during the last fiscal year lived outside Lincoln, including 30 from out of state.
+In fact, 48% of the patients admitted to Madonna’s inpatient SCI Program during the last fiscal year lived outside Lincoln.

 To assist our patients from out of town, Madonna offers affordable on-campus housing.